 There is no need to Install anything for the Suprtool2 Interface on HP-UX.
-The file Suprcall.o which is typically found in /opt/robelle/lib.
+The file suprcall.sl which is found in the lib directory whereever you have installed the Robelle software, typically /opt/robelle/lib.
 Just link it in with your Cobol or C program.